 If your family goes through salsa like water, this is the garden theme for you.
 Home-grown tomatoes have a flavor that you can’t find in grocery store tomatoes.
 Having all the ingredients at your fingertips will satisfy your cravings and taste better!

 Some of the edible plants you’ll want to grow are: tomatoes, onions, jalapeños, tomatillo, cilantro, garlic, lime trees, and habanero chili peppers are just some of the things to have outside your back door.
+Some of these plants are easy to grow from seed.

 Make sure you start your garden where it receives at least 6 hours of sunshine a day.
 To find out more about how to Create a Salsa Garden, here’s my article on the simple steps.